kristyluk/DS4002Project2/README.md

 4. First_Birth_Median_Age --> https://www.humanfertility.org/
      * In "HFD summary indicators" section, select "Mean Age at Birth"
-     * This will download an excel sheet, copy and paste data from the U.S. column
+     * This will download an excel sheet.
+Copy and paste the data from the U.S. column

 ## Section 3: Instructions for reproducing results

 ### Please follow these steps in order to replicate this project's experimental design:

-1.
+1. Extract the data from the links above in Section II.
+Copy and paste into an excel sheet.
+2. Navigate to "project2_script.ipynb" file, which is located in the scripts folder.
+3. Load the datset using the code in the file, and then follow the code to perform EDA.
+Using the code from "p2dataappendix.R" in the scripts folder, display additional summary statistics.
+4. Navigate back to "project2_script.ipynb" in the Scripts folder, begin the ARIMA modeling process after downloading the necessary python libraries.
+Select p, d, and q values using the data visualizations created in the code.
+5.

 ## References
 [1]